We independently score every subscription. We may earn a commission through links โ€” it never changes our picks.

 • YouTube Music still lags Spotify and Apple Music on playlist curation and podcast integration.

-• Google has raised prices before, and there is no price-lock guarantee.
+• Google has raised prices repeatedly, and there is no price-lock guarantee.

 • Sharing benefits with non-household members has gotten harder as Google has tightened family plan rules.